Resolvents of Bochner Laplacians in the semiclassical limit

-This product extends continuously from $S^m (F) \times S^p (F)$ to $S^{m+p} ( F)$ by preserving the subspaces of polyhomogeneous symbols.
-So the corresponding pseudodifferential operators, $f^w ( x, \frac{1}{i} \partial)$, with $f \in S^\infty ( \R^{2d})$, form an algebra, called sometimes the Shubin class or isotropic class.
+This product extends continuously from $S^m (F) \times S^p (F)$ to $S^{m+p} ( F)$ by preserving the subspace of polyhomogeneous symbols.
+So the corresponding pseudodifferential operators, $f^w ( x, \frac{1}{i} \partial)$, with $f \in S^\infty ( \R^{2d})$, form an algebra, called sometimes the Shubin class or isotropic {\cc algebra}.
 This algebra is one of the most studied in microlocal analysis, cf. \cite[Chapter IV]{Sh}, \cite{He}, \cite[Chapter 4]{Me}, \cite[Chapter 4]{EM}, \cite[Appendix A]{Ta} for lecture note references.

 The Weyl product appears naturally in our context as the product of the operators $f( \frac{1}{i} \nabla^A )$ defined in Section \ref{sec:isotropic-algebra} when $A$ is nondegenerate. \begin{lemme} If $A \in \wedge^2 E^*$ is nondegenerate, then for any $f$, $g$ in $S^{\infty} ( E^*)$, where $\la$ is the symplectic form of $E^*$ dual to $A$. \end{lemme} \begin{proof} Introduce a symplectic basis $(e_i, f_i)$ of $(E, A)$ and denote by $(x_i, y_i)$ the asso\-cia\-ted linear coordinates, so that $E = \R^d_x \times \R^d_y$.
 Then the operators